 Welcome, friends!
 It's so good to be with all of you.
 Today we'll begin with an opening prayer and spend a few minutes checking in with each other.
-Then we'll have some conversation around the podcast you listened to, before closing in prayer.
-Most importantly, though, this will be a time to care for one another and to be the community we're called to be.
+Then we'll have some conversation about the reflection, before closing in prayer.
+This a time to care for one another and to be inspired to grow and act.